zioan/pp4_GreenLocalVeggies/README.md

 - Instruction: Text, detailed delivery instructions
 - CreatedAt: DateTime, timestamp of when the instruction was created
 - UpdatedAt: DateTime, timestamp of the last update to the instruction

+#### CUSTOMERMESSAGE
+Represents messages sent by users through the contact form.

+- ID: Primary key, unique identifier for each message
+- Name: String, name of the person sending the message
+- Email: String, email address of the sender
+- Subject: String, subject of the message
+- Message: Text, content of the message
+- CreatedAt: DateTime, timestamp of when the message was sent

 ### Database Relationships